nus-cs2103-AY2324S2/ip/docs/README.md

     - The `DATE` specified must be the <strong>YYYY-MM-DD</strong> format <br>
 <br>
 🌟 **Example**: `event team meeting /from 2023-03-20 /to 2023-03-21`<br><br>
-✅ **Expected Outcome**: The application will add an Event task with the description "team meeting, start date of "2023-03-20" and end date of "2023-03-21" to the task list and display a confirmation message along with the updated number of tasks in your list.<br>
+✅ **Expected Outcome**: The application will add an Event task with the description "team meeting, start date of "2023-03-20" and end date of "2023-03-21" to the task list and display a confirmation message along with the updated number of tasks in your list.<br><br><br>

 ### <span style="color: #0B6E4F;">Listing All Tasks: `list`</span>